jonasoesch/p9/paper.md

 ## Narrative visualization {#sec:narr-vis}

 ![1.
 The Washington Post uses annotation extensively to show how smaller counties had a tendency to swing to the right while cities were swinging left between 2004 and 2016.
-2. In this New York Times story about rural Russia[@Barry-13:russialeft], a map is used as a navigational aid. [@Gamio-16:urbanrural] 3.
-This article by *The pudding* explores what jobs truck drivers that are being replaced by self-driving cars could transition to [@Dworkin-18:whytech].
+2. In this New York Times story about rural Russia[@Barry-13:russialeft], a map is used as a navigational aid [@Gamio-16:urbanrural].
+3. This article by *The pudding* explores what jobs truck drivers that are being replaced by self-driving cars could transition to [@Dworkin-18:whytech].
 At the end the reader can select other jobs that might be automated in the future and explore alternatives.
 4. Comes from an article on the still existing differences between Eastern and Western Germany [@Borgenheimer-14:germanunification].
 The two regions are consistently identified with through their color in the article. \label{narrative-visualization}](img/narrative-visualization.pdf)